adityaviolin824/RoleRocket-AI/README.md

    - Includes target role, years of experience (user-override or computed from dates), preferred locations, remote preference, salary target, and a small set of high-signal skills.

 3. **Multi-source job research & deterministic scoring**
-   - Three “junior” researcher agents query multiple job sources and tools (APIs + MCP-backed tools like search/fetch) in parallel.
+   - Three "junior" researcher agents query multiple job sources and tools (APIs + MCP-backed tools like search/fetch) in parallel.
-   - A “senior” researcher merges results, aggressively deduplicates jobs, and keeps 8–12 best matches per run.
+   - A "senior" researcher merges results, aggressively deduplicates jobs, and keeps 8–12 best matches per run.
    - A scoring engine in Python computes compatibility for each job along dimensions like:
      - Role/title fit
      - Skill overlap